 It employs about 120 people, with up to 190 coal wagon movements on site each day, and claims to boost the economy through supplier spend and staff wages by about £15m every year.

-Although originally due to end in 2016, its website says it is due to end coal production on site this year, with restoration completed next year.
+Although originally due to end in 2016, its website says it is due to end coal production on site in February 2020, with restoration completed by autumn 2022.

 Consett, County Durham

-Another site belonging to Banks Group is the Bradley mine, near Consett.
+Another site belonging to Banks Group is the Bradley mine, near Consett, in County Durham.

 It is based on a 71.3 hectares site and employs 30 people, with a maximum of 32 loaded lorries per working day.